Older man in his 60s smoking a cigarette while an older woman in the background looks sad, reflecting the impact of smoking on relationships.

 • Sneaking around and hiding the habit is not the goal.

 • Thinking beyond the nose.
 Mindful practices are imperative, BUT there comes a time when futuristic contemplation is required.
-If you’re not looking forward to your health, your finances, and others’ wellbeing, then in the moment, you will stay, and smoking cessation will be more challenging.
-Mindfulness coupled with the future must be a mix of thoughts and plans.
+If you’re not looking forward to your health, your finances, and others’ well-being, then you’ll stay in the moment, and smoking cessation will be more challenging.
+Mindfulness, coupled with the future, must be a mix of thoughts and plans.

 Think of it this way—looking beyond the nose: